 When: During six consecutive days each in mid-May, July, and September.
 Next show dates.

-Read: Full review of the Brimfield Antique Show
+Read: Listing of Brimfield Antique Show on our interactive map